 The student will complete a basic outline for the given topic in current APA format.
 Three research questions will be submitted as well as a preliminary bibliography of at least 3 sources.

 The student will write a 2,750–3,250-word research-oriented paper in current APA format that focuses on security engineering.
 The paper must include at least 3 references in addition to the course textbook and the Bible.

-The Final Exam will cover all the Reading & Study material for the course.
+The Final Exam will cover all the Learn material for the course.
 The Final Exam will be open-book/open-notes, contain 22 multiple-choice and short answer questions, and have a time limit of 2 hours.